-In the case of the Nepal marathon the training had not gone to plan at all due to an ankle injury and I’d adapted to this the best I could.
+In the case of the Nepal marathon the training had not gone to plan at all due to an ankle injury on my last adventure, and I’d adapted to this the best I could.
 My biggest hope was that doing a marathon a month before this one, and having had two faster races between these (the 10K of which was a personal best) that I might just stand a chance of completing this run.
 I’d also missed out on a lot of hill training so knowing that this one would have a cumulative climb equivalent to climbing Ben Nevis twice would not be easy.
 They referred to this course as “The Beast of Shivapuri” and with good reason, it was a course that would be testing both physically and mentally with it’s average height above sea level being 2,030 metres.

 I like to be consistent with what I eat before a marathon so had packed some crunchy nut cornflakes to eat this morning.
 I couldn’t be completely consistent though as I didn’t have the normal milk I’d have, it was instead warm milk that made it taste funny.
 After breakfast I normally like to have a few hours before I do a marathon, but this would mean getting up at 05:00 which I wasn’t keen on.
 As we’d be led away from camp at 07:00 I decided that getting up just before 06:00 would be good enough to have time to digest breakfast.